Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

-The GSA was conducted using Monte Carlo integration including all model parameters ($p = 23$) except the Valsalva start and end times, $t_s$ and $t_e$, which are extracted from the data.
-We computed $L_1 = 10^3(p+2)$ resulting in 25,000 function evaluations \cite{Hart2018,Link2018} and tested for convergence using $L_2 = 10^4(p+2)$ with 250,000 function evaluations and $L_3 = 10^5(p+2)$ with 2,500,000 function evaluations, which produced similar results.
-For the reduced models, we use $L_1$ evaluations, since the results did not change with larger sample sizes.
-To compute the variance and expectation given in equations \eqref{pwfosobol}-\eqref{windtesobol}, we used the method proposed by Saltelli et al. \cite{Saltelli2010} (described in detail in \ref{appendix:b}).
+In our numerical experiments, we use Monte Carlo integration to estimate the SIs of all model parameters ($p = 23$) except the VM start and end times, $t_s$ and $t_e$, which are extracted from data.
+Specifically, the SIs are calculated using the procedure outlined in Saltelli et al. \cite{Saltelli2010} (page 262, Table 2) that computes the expectations and variances.
+To test for convergence, we computed $10^3(p+2) = 25,000$, $10^4(p+2) = 250,000$, and $10^5(p+2) = 2,500,000$ function evaluations, which produced similar results \cite{Hart2018,Link2018}.
+For the reduced models, we use 25,000 evaluations.
 To approximate the integrals in equations \eqref{tvfosobol}-\eqref{windtesobol}, we used the trapezoid quadrature scheme.